robinpowered/frontend-interview-challenge/README.md

 Now that you've fetched the data, please:

-1. Render a table of events that start and end within each user's working hours
+1. Render a table of events across all the users, but **only events that start and end within each user's working hours**
-2. Create a filter that lets you filter events only by a specific user
+2. Create a filter with options for each user in the dataset.
+When a user is selected, only show events in the table for the selected user

 ### Guidelines